approov/quickstart-react-native/FAQ.md

 ### Troubleshooting Approov rejections

-What can you do if you have integrated and registered your app with Approov and your API calls are still being blocked?
+What can you do if you have integrated your app with Approov and your API calls are still being blocked?
 Consider the following steps:

 1. Your app is attested every five minutes when active.
-If you recently registered an app which is running, the new Approov token may not have been fetched yet.
+If you recently added an app signing certificate when an app which is running then it won't have propagated.
 Relaunching the app may be all that is required.

-2. Have you made any changes to your app, rebuilt it, and then forgotten to update your Approov registration?

-3. Has your Approov registration expired?
-The default `react-native reg-android` and  `react-native reg-ios` registrations expire after 1 hour.
+2. Is your app definitely being signed with the correct certificate.

+3. Are you running with a debugger attached or on an Android emulator?
+You can get valid tokens by [marking the signing certificate as being for development](https://approov.io/docs/latest/approov-usage-documentation/#development-app-signing-certificates).

+4. Are you running on an iOS simulator?
+These apps are not signed and are thus not recognized by default.
+You can get valid Approov tokens on a specific device by ensuring you are [forcing a device ID to pass](https://approov.io/docs/latest/approov-usage-documentation/#forcing-a-device-id-to-pass).
+As a shortcut, you can use the `latest` as discussed so that the `device ID` doesn't need to be extracted from the logs or an Approov token.

-4. Is the device you are using consistent with your [Security Policies](https://approov.io/docs/latest/approov-usage-documentation/#security-policies)?
+5. Is the device you are using consistent with your [Security Policies](https://approov.io/docs/latest/approov-usage-documentation/#security-policies)?
 For example, apps running on an Android emulator will be rejected by the default security policy.
 You may change devices or [check the approov security policies](https://approov.io/docs/latest/approov-usage-documentation/#changing-security-policy) and/or [change security policies for an individual device](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy).

-5. Approov token data is logged to the console, and [additional annotations can be added](https://approov.io/docs/latest/approov-usage-documentation/#annotation-policies) to help explain why a particular Approov token is invalid and your app is not correctly authenticated with the Approov Cloud Service.
-The various forms of annotations are described here.

-6. You can also check [live metrics](https://approov.io/docs/latest/approov-usage-documentation/#live-metrics) to identify the cause of attestation failures.
+6. You can also check [live metrics](https://approov.io/docs/latest/approov-usage-documentation/#metrics-graphs) to identify the cause of attestation failures.

 7. If still stumped, contact Approov support for further assistance.